Recipe Scaling

 Adjusting ingredient quantities in a recipe to serve more or fewer people while maintaining correct proportions.

 Recipe scaling is the process of adjusting all ingredient quantities in a recipe to produce a different number of servings.
-It sounds simple — just multiply everything — but certain ingredients, cooking times, and equipment constraints do not scale linearly.
-Understanding which parts of a recipe scale proportionally and which need adjustment is the key to consistently good results at any batch size.
+Multiply everything by the same factor, right?
+Not quite.
+Certain ingredients, cooking times, and equipment constraints don't scale linearly.
+Understanding which parts of a recipe scale proportionally and which need adjustment is the key to consistent results at any batch size.

-The simplest approach: multiply each ingredient by a scaling factor.
+The simplest approach: multiply each ingredient by a conversion factor.

 Scaling factor = desired servings ÷ original servings